 Mr. Lloyd was selected as an IN LSAMP Scholar in 2017.
 Currently, he is seeking a BS degree in biology with a minor in chemistry.
-As a LSAMP scholar, he has worked with Dr. Sammelson where he researches areas of scientific methodology and the synthesis of potential applications in medicinal or bioorganic chemistry.
+He is working in Dr. Sammelson's lab where he researches areas of scientific methodology and the synthesis of potential applications in medicinal or bioorganic chemistry.
 His specific research project focuses on synthesizing new antibacterial derivatives to be tested for medicinal use.
 When he graduates, he hopes to attend medical school.

 Jazmin was selected as an IN-LSAMP scholar in 2017.
-She is currently seeking a Bachelor of Science degree in Biology with a concentration in Microbiology.
-She has been participating in research under her mentor and principal investigator Dr. Douglas Bernstein since spring 2018.
-She has been working with Dr. Bernstein in investigating the role of pseudouridylation, an RNA modification mechanism, and its effect on RNA function and translation.
+Currently, she is seeking a BS in Biology with a concentration in Microbiology.
+She has been participating in research with Dr. Douglas Bernstein since spring 2018 investigating the role of pseudouridylation, an RNA modification mechanism, and its effect on RNA function and translation.
 She is currently involved in the Black Student Association, a member of the National Society for Leadership and Success, Be Thou Made Whole (a Women’s Christian organization) and has volunteered at Muncie’s Animal Shelter and Ball State University’s Cardinal Kitchen.
-Her future plans involve enrolling in a graduate school program to study Biology with a focus on Immunology and working in an industrial setting.
+After graduation, she plans to enroll in a graduate program to study Biology with a focus on Immunology and work in an industrial setting.

 Professional Chemistry, 2019

 Mr. Rodriguez was selected as an IN LSAMP scholar in 2018.
 Currently, Mr. Rodriguez is pursuing a BA degree in professional chemistry with a minor in Spanish.
-As a LSAMP scholar, Mr. Rodriguez currently works under Dr. Albiniak on producing oxypyridinium-salts to use as a transfer reagent to create new, mild benzyl ethers.
-Mr. Rodriguez is involved in SAACS club, which helps grow the presence of the chemistry field at Ball State as well as the Muncie community.
-Mr. Rodriguez volunteered in activities organized by the committee, for example he volunteered in Science day at Ball Gymnasium.
-After Mr. Rodriguez graduates from Ball State University, he hopes to be accepted into a doctorate program for chemistry.
+Mr. Rodriguez currently works in Dr. Albiniak's lab on producing oxypyridinium-salts to use as a transfer reagent to create new, mild benzyl ethers.
+He is involved in SAACS club, which helps grow the presence of the chemistry field at Ball State as well as the Muncie community and has volunteered in activities organized by the committee, such as Science day at Ball Gymnasium.
+After graduation, he hopes to be accepted into a doctorate program for chemistry.
 After achieving a doctorate degree, he plans to pursue post-doctoral work and become a professor in chemistry.

 Biochemistry; Biology, 2019

-Ms. Danielle Smith is in her last semester at Ball State with a major in Chemistry and a concentration in Biochemistry.
-Danielle plans to pursue a graduate degree in biochemistry.
-She has been conducting research in Dr. Sundeep Rayat's lab where she synthesizes tetrazolones and analyzes the interactions between tetrazolones and halogens to with goal of forming cocrystals.
+As a LSAMP 2017 scholar, she conducted research in Dr. Sundeep Rayat's lab where she synthesized tetrazolones and analyzed the interactions between tetrazolones and halogens to with goal of forming cocrystals.